SarthakGagdani/Web-Scrapping-Using-Python-Scrapy/README.md

 {tseller} can be tseller or tbuyer
 {rpositive} can be rpositive or rnegative

-Note: all combinations of tseller / tbuyer, rpositive / rnegative need to be visited.
+Note: all combinations of tseller / tbuyer, rpositive / rnegative are visited.
+The spider.py file is present in scrapy>spider>.

 # Data scraped is following: